Rarely does a romance novel see Miss Bates guffaw, snort-laugh, and then read the final page with gulping sobs, but Ruby Lang’s Clean Breaks did!

-Lang’s hero and heroine are sheer delight: complex, interesting, engaging; funny, angry, frustrated, sexy, vulnerable and strong simultaneously.
-One would think that a newly-divorced hero and recently-free-of-cancer heroine would display as more vulnerable than these two.
-We meet them, however, at the “things-are-looking-up” tail-end of their suffering.
+Lang’s hero and heroine are delightful: complex, interesting, engaging; funny, angry, frustrated, sexy, vulnerable and strong.
+One would think that a newly-divorced hero and recently-free-of-cancer heroine would display as more vulnerable.
+We meet them, however, at the “things-are-looking-up” tail-end of suffering.
 Sarah Soon and Jake Li are resilient, evident in every scene, exchange, thought, and utterance, but it doesn’t take anything away from their troubles.
 Lang’s achievement is in creating characters with strong personalities, strengths and weaknesses, self-determined identities as well as family-and-adolescent accretions, confrontations with life’s vagaries, and believable, compelling growth.

 Lang introduces us to her heroine with a few, well-chosen phrases, capturing her personality and life-stage perfectly: “Sarah Soon, obstetrician/gynecologist, maker of lists, taker of names, kicker of asses … her new motto was, Try new things.
 She’d had a brush with mortality, and she loved lists.
 It was a perfect combination of old and new.”
 What distinguishes Lang is her love and compassion for her characters.
-They’re not drawn to suit the story/genre/narrative, they’re created out of an interest in human foible and fortitude.
-Lang’s description captures Sarah’s spirit, pluck, metier, survival, humour and, most loveable, obsessive list-making (guilty as charged is MissB. so she LOVED this bit with many many heart emojis).
+They’re not drawn to suit the story/genre/narrative, but created out of an interest in human foible and fortitude.
+Lang’s description captures Sarah’s spirit, pluck, metier, survival, humour and, most loveable, obsessive list-making (guilty as charged is MissB.; she LOVES this bit with many heart emojis).